kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 Accuracy = {TP + TN \over TP + TN + FP + FN}
 $$

 where TP, TN, FP, and FN stand for True Positive, True Negative, False Positive, and False Negative, respectively.
-Instead we want to focus the metrics, _Precision_ and _Recall_, which are defined as follows:
+Instead I focus on the metrics, _Sensitivity_ and _Specificity_, which are defined as follows:

 $$
-Precision = {TP \over TP + FP},         Recall = {TP \over TP + FN}
+Sensitivity = {TP \over TP + FN},         Specificity = {TN \over TN + FP}
 $$

+These are typically the metrics used to evaluate the diagnostic potential of a model in a medical setting.
+Sensitivity can be summarized as 'How many people with Pneumonia were given a positive test result (TP)?
+Specicifity can be summarized as 'How many healthy people were given negative test results (TN)?'
+In this project sensitivity is the more focused on metric, as it reflects how many people with Pneumonia would be detected so as to receive treatment.

 **STILL UNDER CONSTRUCTION**{: .notice--success}